mendix/docs/content/data-hub/data-hub-catalog/register.md

 #### 6.2.1 Selecting the Enterprise Application {#application}

-On the [Data Hub Home](/data-hub/) screen, click the button for the source application of the data source that you want to register:
+On the [Data Hub Home](/data-hub/data-hub-catalog/#data-hub-home) screen, click the button for the source application of the data source that you want to register:

 ![upload contract](attachments/register/register-data-source-home.png)

 If the source application is not displayed, you can register your OData v4 service by clicking **OData**.

-{{% alert type="info" %}}Datasets from other business application must be published as OData v4 services. {{% /alert %}}
+{{% alert type="info" %}}Datasets from all business applications except for Mendix apps must be published as OData v4 services.
+When registering Mendix apps using the **Mendix**  connector only OData v3 services are accepted. {{% /alert %}}

 #### 6.2.2 Upload Contract File of Data Source {#contract}